Homoerotic themes in Greek and Roman mythology: Androgynes and intersex

 According to Leah DeVun, a "traditional Hippocratic / Galenic model of sexual difference – popularized by the late antique physician Galen and the ascendant theory for much of the Middle Ages – viewed sex as a spectrum that encompassed masculine men, feminine women, and many shades in between, including hermaphrodites, a perfect balance of male and female".
 DeVun contrasts this with an Artistotelian view of intersex, which argued that "hermaphrodites were not an intermediate sex but a case of doubled or superfluous genitals", and this later influenced Aquinas.

 Hermaphroditus (also the namesake of the word hermaphrodite), the son of Hermes and Aphrodite, is considered the god of hermaphrodites and intersex people.
 Hermaphroditus was depicted as a winged youth with both male and female features, that is, usually female thighs, breasts, and style of hair, and male genitalia.

 Dionysus has been dubbed "a patron god of hermaphrodites and transvestites" by Roberto C. Ferrari in the 2002 Encyclopedia of Gay, Lesbian, Bisexual, Transgender, and Queer Culture.
-He is referred to as effeminate, which is sometimes linked to his being dressed in girl's clothes during his childhood.
+He is often described as effeminate or "man-womanish" In ancient greek and roman literature.
+According to Seneca's Oedipus, Dionysus wore female clothing as a child to evade Hera's wrath, and even after reaching adulthood and reconciling with her, he continued to wear and favor feminine attire and ornaments.
+His adversary Lycurgus mocks Dionysus's effeminate appearance, describing his attire as women's garments. the satirist Lucian satirizes his effeminacy in Dialogues of the Gods and The Parliament of the Gods.
 In Orphic Hymn 41, the goddess Mise is referred to as an aspect of Dionysus, who is described as "male and female" (ἄρσενα καὶ θῆλυν).

-Apollo was another god with effeminate features.
-His cheeks and chin are said to be soft and tender.
-He was beardless and kept his hair long, giving him a feminine appearance.
-In one of his myths, he is mocked for draping himself in women's clothing, while his twin sister Artemis was made fun of for appearing manly and rough.

 In addition to Dionysus/Mise, several gods are referred to as "both male and female" or "both female and male" in the Orphic Hymns, including Selene, Athena, and Adonis.
 In Cyprus and Athens, an aspect of Aphrodite with male genitals and in some cases a beard, called Aphroditos, was worshipped.
 Macrobius (c.
 400s AD) wrote in his Saturnalia, at 3.8.2:

 There's also a statue of Venus on Cyprus, that's bearded, shaped and dressed like a woman, with scepter and male genitals, and they conceive her as both male and female.
 Aristophanes calls her Aphroditus, and Laevius says: Worshipping, then, the nurturing god Venus, whether she is male or female, just as the Moon is a nurturing goddess.
 In his Atthis, Philochorus, too, states that she is the Moon and that men sacrifice to her in women's dress, women in men's, because she is held to be both male and female.